-The Law School offers a dual-degree program with the University of Virginia Darden School of Business, in which the student may obtain both the MBA and the J.D. degree in four years instead of the five that would be required if each were undertaken separately.
+The School of Law offers a program with the University of Virginia Darden School of Business, in which the student may obtain both the J.D. and M.B.A. degrees in four years instead of the five that would be required if each were completed separately.

 Administration of the Program

-The program is administered by faculty advisors from the Law and Darden School faculties, as designated by the respective deans.
+The program is administered by faculty advisors from the School of Law and Darden School faculties, as designated by the respective deans.

 Admission to the Program